shounakshastri/shounakshastri.github.io/_NLP/WordPrediction-Part2.md

 ## 3  twitter 2360148 30373583         140
 ```

 It should be noted here that the longest line in the twitter file are 140 characters in length.
-This is accurate as twiter used to limits all the tweets to 140 characters.
-Atleast this was the case a few years back.
+This is accurate as twitter used to limits all the tweets to 140 characters.
+At least this was the case a few years back.

 It can also be observed here that, even though the twitter dataset is largest in terms of number of lines and memory required, the number of words is much less than that in blogs.
-This indicates a usage of shorter senteneces or, more probably, special characters like emojis. <span style='color: green'>*This information would be important during the data cleaning because now we would have to look out for alphanumeric characters as well.*</span>
+This indicates a usage of shorter sentences or, more probably, special characters like emojis. <span style='color: green'>*This information would be important during the data cleaning because now we would have to look out for alphanumeric characters as well.*</span>

 ## Cleaning and Sampling the data